-Kids U is a Canadian childcare organization raising the bar for discerning parents with its unique education programme designed to both nurture and stimulate young minds.
+Kids U is a Canadian childcare organization raising the bar for discerning parents with its unique education program designed to both nurture and stimulate young minds.

 Formed in 2012 on the premise of creating future leaders through brain research, they believe the combination of continuous loving care and enriching daily experiences best supports children to build a strong foundation for future learning.

 The organization now employs 300 staff to deliver its successful program to more than 1000 students across 10 centers in Alberta and Saskatchewan.
 They also provide professional development and consulting for a number of US childcare centers.